Updated Mar 16, 2026§ For Apple Users

 Can you track a SmartTag 2 while it’s inside a wallet?

 Yes.
-Bluetooth and UWB signals pass through leather and fabric with minimal signal loss.
-In testing, every wallet maintained the SmartTag 2's full 120-meter Bluetooth range outdoors.
+Bluetooth and UWB signals pass through leather and fabric with minimal signal loss, so a wallet preserves most of the SmartTag 2’s Bluetooth range, though metal shells or dense materials can reduce it.
 Compass View directional finding also works through wallet material, accurate to about 30cm.

 Do original SmartTag wallets fit the SmartTag 2?